Pomax/BezierInfo-2/components/sections/reordering/content.en-GB.md

 \right ]
 \]

-That might look unwieldy, but it's really just a mostly-zeroes matrix, with a very simply fraction on the diagonal, and and even simpler fraction to the left of it.
+That might look unwieldy, but it's really just a mostly-zeroes matrix, with a very simply fraction on the diagonal, and an even simpler fraction to the left of it.
 Multiplying a list of coordinates with this matrix means we can plug the resulting transformed coordinates into the one-order-higher function and get an identical looking curve.

 Not too bad!